cyberphor/scripts/README.md

-# Computer Programming
-> A wiki for computer programming (includes how-tos and examples).
+This is my wiki for computer programming.
+It includes how-tos and examples.

 * [BASH](/BASH/)
 * [C](/C/)